Agent guesses flags from --help

-ANCC is a contract for CLI tools that agents can safely run and compose.
+ANCC is a contract for CLI tools that agents can run and compose with declared behavior.
 It standardizes install, JSON output, readiness checks, scope boundaries, and handoffs — so tools don't bloat into god-objects as agents evolve them.

 A normal CLI tool that an agent tries to use: